Strategies for Online Teaching

 Foundations in Online Teaching and Learning (FOTL)

-Duquesne offers an 8-week online professional development course for instructors called Foundations in Online Teaching and Learning (FOTL).
-In FOTL, instructors learn about good online teaching practice as they begin to develop content for a future online course.
+Duquesne offers an 8-week online asychronous professional development course for instructors called Foundations in Online Teaching and Learning (FOTL).
+In FOTL, instructors learn about effective online teaching practice as they begin to develop or redesign content for a future online course.
 To learn more, view the FOTL Executive Statement, and to register, visit the FOTL Registration page.
 The course has been received very positively by Duquesne faculty and is our primary recommendation for anyone new to teaching online.
 Instuctors who have taught online before also benefit from a more strategic approach to course design that allows them to make adjustments to make their courses to make them more effective at supporting student learning.

 Recommendations to Prepare